Start Your Own Union

 Staff handbooks often have a clause asking lawyers not to attend,

-but a "friend or union official" is often allowed.
+but a "friend or union official" is often allowed

 It remains legal for the employer to insist on an official of